-Why integrate Devin into GitHub?
+Why integrate Devin with GitHub?

 Setting up the Integration